yt-project/yt/doc/source/visualizing/volume_rendering.rst

 :class:`~yt.visualization.volume_rendering.api.VolumeSource`
 object is created, by default it will create a transfer function based on the extrema of the field that you are rendering.
-The transfer function describes how rays that pass through the domain are "transfered" and thus how brightness and color correlates to the field values.
+The transfer function describes how rays that pass through the domain are "transferred" and thus how brightness and color correlates to the field values.
 Modifying and adjusting the transfer function is the primary way to modify the appearance of an image based on volumes.

+Once the basic set of objects to be rendered is constructed (e.g.
+:class:`~yt.visualization.volume_rendering.scene.Scene`,
+:class:`~yt.visualization.volume_rendering.render_source.RenderSource`, and
+:class:`~yt.visualization.volume_rendering.api.VolumeSource` objects) , a
-Once the basic set of objects to be rendered is constructed, a :class:`~yt.visualization.volume_rendering.camera.Camera` object is created and added to the scene.
-By default the creation of a camera also creates a default, plane-parallel :class:`~yt.visualization.volume_rendering.lens.Lens` object.
+:class:`~yt.visualization.volume_rendering.camera.Camera` is created and added to the scene.
+By default the creation of a camera also creates a plane-parallel :class:`~yt.visualization.volume_rendering.lens.Lens` object.
 The analog to a real camera is intentional -- a camera can take a picture of a scene from a particular point in time and space, but different lenses can be swapped in and out.
 For example, this might include a fisheye